tracel-ai/burn/burn-book/src/building-blocks/tensor.md

 ### Initialization

-Burn Tensors are primarily initialized using the `from_data()` method which takes the `Data` struct as input.
-The `Data` struct has two fields: value & shape.
+Burn Tensors are primarily initialized using the `from_data()` method which takes the `TensorData` struct as input.
+The `TensorData` struct has two fields: value & shape.
 To retrieve the data from a tensor, the method `.to_data()` should be employed when intending to reuse the tensor afterward.
 Alternatively, `.into_data()` is recommended for one-time use.
 Let's look at a couple of examples for initializing a tensor from different inputs.

 ```rust, ignore